Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-The main symptom is unusual vaginal bleeding.
-This occurs in up to 90% of women with endometrial cancer.
+The main symptom of endometrial cancer is unusual vaginal bleeding.
+This occurs in almost all women with endometrial cancer.
 The bleeding may include:

-Changes in the kind of bleeding during periods
+Changes in the kind of bleeding during periods, such as an excessively long period or heavy bleeding

 Bleeding between periods